discordjs/guide/guide/preparations/setting-up-a-linter.md

 ## Preparing a better development environment

+As a developer, it's a good idea to make your development process as streamlined as possible.
+Installing and utilizing the right tools is an essitial part of any project you're working on.
+Although it's not required, installing a linter will help you a great amount.

 ### Installing a code editor

 First, you will need a proper code editor.
 Using Notepad and Notepad++ is discouraged, as they're inefficient for projects like these.
 If you are using either, it is highly reccommended to switch in order to save everyone lots of headaches and unecessary syntax error questions.